johowoo/FitnessAPP/README.md

 * transparency in PhotoModal ✔️
 * check whether the pressedDate is before today  ✔️
 * check wether the editHistory is empty before finish ✔️
-* * each library can not be empty, before added to CurrentWorkout(add problems) (need to check that the library has exercises); ✔️
+* each library can not be empty, before added to CurrentWorkout(add problems) (need to check that the library has exercises); ✔️
+* set all Addable sets to true once the currentWorkout is empty(in delete case );